Carambar & Co

-Carambar & Co, or CPK (Carambar Poulain Krema), is a French confectionery company in founded in 2016.
+Carambar & Co, or CPK (Carambar Poulain Krema), is a French confectionery company founded in 2016.
 It brings together confectionery brands such as Carambar, Terry's, Lutti, Kréma, La Pie qui Chante, Malabar, Vichy Pastilles, Suchard chocolates, and Poulain chocolate.

-Carambar & Co is owned by CPK Holdings, which is co-owned by French investment firm Eurazeo and private investors.
+Carambar & Co has been owned by Ferrero SpA since October 2025 and is run as a separate subsidiary.

 History

 In 2016, an investment consortium led by French investment firm Eurazeo bought a set of confectionery brands from American multinational food conglomerate Mondelēz International, and on 2 May that year they were formally amalgamated to form Carambar & Co.
 The consortium also included Patrick Mispolet and Matthieu Maillot, former president and former CFO respectively of Orangina-Schweppes France, and Pierre Le Tanneur, former director of Spotless Group.
 The brands purchased by the investors were: